 The course was also in pretty solid condition.
 Pretty lush and green with some inconsistencies throughout.
 The greens were soft and rolling well enough at medium speeds.
 I wasn’t in any bunkers here.

 For me, Buchanan Fields was purely a checklist course and I was glad to finally get it completed after getting denied previously.
 I know that’s a bit cynical, but it was enough to provide my own sense of satisfaction as an avid course collector.
+And, if you are looking for a little bit of a milestone, Buchanan ended up being my 800th different course played in California thus far.

 Some pictures from Buchanan Fields Golf Course (5/7/19):